 ) can only be assigned to one intrusion detection area.
 If no corresponding secured area exists, create one from the Area view task.

-The following happens (visible from the Area view task):- Two new configuration tabs, Synergis™ IX and Access rules, are added to the intrusion detection area.
-These new settings are also found in the Mapping task.
+The following happens (visible from the Area view task):- Two new configuration tabs, Synergis™ IX and

 - The system automatically moves the intrusion detection area under the selected area in the Area view.